irahorecka/python-natlparks/README.rst

     parks.campgrounds(limit=10, start=1)

-Events: Event data includes information about the date, time, fee, and description of events taking place in national parks.
+**Events**: Event data includes information about the date, time, fee, and description of events taking place in national parks.

 .. code:: python